Conservation laws and chaos propagation in a non-reciprocal classical magnet

 \subsection{Antisymmetric nearest-neighbour model}

-We consider a system of classical Heisenberg spins ${\spin}_n$ of unit magnitude on a one-dimensional lattice $(n \in \{1,2,..., L\})$ with periodic boundary conditions.
+We consider a system of classical Heisenberg spins ${\spin}_n$ of unit magnitude on a one-dimensional lattice {with sites labelled $n = 1,2,..., L$ where $L$ is even,} with periodic boundary conditions {unless otherwise specified}.
 With a purely antisymmetric exchange coupling between the neighbouring spins, $J_{n, n+1} = -J_{n+1,n} = 1$, the dynamics is described by